Visiting Writers Series

 Sponsored by the School of Humanities, the Marcia Kinsey Visiting Writers Series brings working writers to campus to read from their work, to talk about their writing, and to interact with our students.
 Both the St. Edward's and larger Austin community have benefited from the award‐winning novelists, poets, and playwrights who come to campus.
 These working artists will inspire students and add dimension to professors' curriculum.

 All Visiting Writers readings are free and open to the public.

-Please contact Carrie Fountain for information on how these readings could compliment your curriculum.
+Please contact Mary Helen Specht for information on how these readings could compliment your curriculum.